boshtannik/embedded-nano-mesh/README.md

   Otherwise - try to transmit further with decrease of `lifetime` value which will lead packet transition back into the ether, but with less `lifetime` value.

-### Principle of limit number of packets that may jam the network:
+### How the protocol avoid packet duplication:
-During sending of the packet - it is possible to set `ignore_duplicates` parameter to `true` to prevent network from being jammed by duplicated packets.
+During sending of the packet - it is offered to set `ignore_duplicates` parameter to `true` to prevent network from being jammed by duplicated packets.
 It works in the next way:
 Once intermediate node receives the packet with `ignore_duplicates` flag set to `true`,
-- it remembers the sender of the packet and id of the packet for the specified period of time.
+- it remembers the address of sender of the packet and id of the packet for the specified period of time.
 - if the same packet is sent again - it will be ignored by the node.
 It leads protocol to spread one exact packet trough the network only once.